EgorGulyashchikh/Project_Bank_Churn_Analysis/README.md

 - **Our dataset contains 10,000 records**

 - **Among the 13 features, only 10 are important for the model.
-4 of them(CreditScore, Age, Balance, EsyimatedSalary) are numerical.
+4 of them(CreditScore, Age, Balance, EstimatedSalary) are numerical.
 Other 6 are categorical**:
 1) Geography - **France**, **Spain** or **Germany**
 2) Gender - **Male** or **Female**
 3) Tenure - number **between 0 and 10**